Bennyhwanggggg/WhatBot/backend/management_module/README.md

 ## Features
 ### Automatic AI model training
 #### What is it?
 This feature allows admin users or engineers to update WhatBot's NLP models without the need of manually going into Dialogflow console to create a new intent or entity.
 It leverages Dialogflow APIs so that users can simply upload a training data configuration file, which follows the configuration described in [how to use query trainer](https://github.com/comp3300-comp9900-term-1-2019/capstone-project-whatbot/tree/master/backend/query_module#how-to-train), through the "Upload training data" tab in WhatBot's UI and the intent or entity will be trained in Dialogflow.
 This automation process makes WhatBot unique as it means developers or administrators can quickly react and adapt WhatBot to new type of queries as long as the data required to answer those queries is available in the database.
-Therefore, you can imagine how powerful and flexible WhatBot can become as it can be updated for new usage cases very quickly.
 Furthermore, it also generate significant more amount of training queries with only a few training data and this remove the manual process of having user to enter variations of training queries by themselves on Dialogflow console.
-AI model training can also be triggered through command line for developers allowing it to be used without going through the web interface making the system super usable by all users with access to it.
 In summary, automatic AI model training provides these advantages:
-- Rapid Dialogflow NLP model update making it easily adaptable to new use cases.
+- Rapid Dialogflow NLP model update making it easily adaptable to new use cases by creating or updating intents and entities.
 - Generate training queries.
 For example, given 10 training data, it can produce more than 200 training queries to be used to make the NLP model more robust.
 - Useable through web interface or command line, making it user friendly for even user without any computer knowledge.